Pap Smear Singapore – Should I Get One?

-Pap smear is a simple bedside procedure that can be performed by your doctor.
+A pap smear test is a simple bedside procedure that can be performed by your doctor, primarily to test for abnormal changes in cells, such as cancer.
 The procedure involves introducing an instrument known as a speculum carefully into the vagina.
 The doctor will obtain a tissue sample from the cervix with a brush for further testing.

 The purpose of pap smear screening is to detect precancerous changes in the cervix.
-The sample of cervical cells will then be sent to the lab to be reviewed under a microscope for early abnormal changes of cervical cells.
+When you get a pap smear, the sample of cells will then be sent to the lab to be reviewed under a microscope for early abnormal changes, especially cancer.
 The main intention to treat and prevent further progression of cervical cancer.

-The Ministry of Health (MOH) recommends ladies who are sexually active to have routine pap smear from the age of 25 years onwards.
-A routine pap smear should be done every three years until the age of 65, provided the findings have been normal.
-However, one may be advised for more frequent pap smear, even up to 3-6 months in specific individuals.
+In Singapore, the Ministry of Health (MOH) & Health Promotion Board (HPB) recommend women who are sexually active to have routine pap smears from the age of 25 years onwards.
+Women should get a pap smear every 3 years until the age of 65, provided the findings have been normal.
+However, one may be advised for more frequent pap smears, even up to 3-6 months in between pap smears for specific individuals.

 Abnormal pap smear result does not equate to having cervical cancer.
-It just means you have abnormal cells that need further evaluation from your doctor.
-Abnormal cells can commonly be caused by infection or cervical cell changes due to hormonal changes after menopause.
+It just means you have abnormal cells that need further evaluation from your doctor to determine if the changes could mean or lead to cancer.
+Abnormal cells can also commonly be caused by infection or cervical cell changes due to hormonal changes after menopause.
 These can be treated with antibiotics or hormonal cream.

 In some abnormal pap smears, your doctor may advise you for further colposcopy examination.